-Upon the completion of this offering, Cinven will own approximately 58.0% of the outstanding shares of our common stock (or 56.5% if the underwriters exercise their option to purchase additional shares in full) and Dr. August J. Troendle, our Chief Executive Officer and founder, through his direct ownership of 351,851 shares of our common stock and his beneficial ownership of 9,201,377 shares of our common stock held by MPI, will control approximately 24.1% of the outstanding shares of our common stock (or 23.5% if the underwriters exercise their option to purchase additional shares in full).
-Additionally, upon a distribution of our common stock held by MPI, our Chief Executive Officer would receive approximately 73% of such shares.
+Upon the completion of this offering, Cinven will own approximately % of the outstanding shares of our common stock (or % if the underwriters exercise their option to purchase additional shares in full) and Dr. August J. Troendle, our Chief Executive Officer and founder, through his direct ownership of shares of our common stock and his beneficial ownership of shares of our common stock held by MPI, will control approximately % of the outstanding shares of our common stock (or % if the underwriters exercise their option to purchase additional shares in full).
 Accordingly, both Cinven and Dr. Troendle will be able to exert a significant degree of influence or actual control over our management and affairs and will control all corporate actions requiring shareholder approval, irrespective of how our other shareholders may vote, including:

-- n subject to the voting arrangements described in "Certain Relationships and Related Person Transactions," the election and removal of directors and the size of our board of directors, or the Board; - n any amendment of our articles of incorporation or bylaws; or - n the approval of mergers and other significant corporate transactions, including a sale of substantially all of our assets.
+subject to the voting arrangements described in "Certain Relationships and Related Person Transactions," the election and removal of directors and the size of our board of directors, or the Board;

+- n any amendment of our articles of incorporation or bylaws; or - the approval of mergers and other significant corporate transactions, including a sale of substantially all of our assets.

 Dr. Troendle has indicated an interest in purchasing shares of our common stock in this offering at the initial public offering price.
-If he were to purchase all of the shares he has indicated an interest in purchasing in this offering at the initial public offering price of \$23.00 per share, he would purchase an aggregate of approximately 869,565 shares, and as a result the percentage of the outstanding shares of our common stock that he would control directly or through his beneficial ownership of shares of our common stock held by MPI would increase to approximately 26.3% (or 25.6% if the underwriters exercise their option to purchase additional shares in full).
+If he were to purchase all of the shares he has indicated an interest in purchasing in this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, he would purchase an aggregate of approximately shares, and as a result the percentage of the outstanding shares of our common stock that he would control directly or through his beneficial ownership of shares of our common stock held by MPI would increase to approximately % (or % if the underwriters exercise their option to purchase additional shares in full).

 Moreover, Cinven's and Dr. Troendle's share ownership may also adversely affect the trading price for our common stock to the extent investors perceive disadvantages in owning shares of a company with controlling shareholders.
-In addition, we have historically paid an affiliate of Cinven an annual fee for certain advisory and consulting services pursuant to an advisory services agreement, or the Advisory Services Agreement.
+In addition, we have historically paid an affiliate of Cinven an annual fee for certain advisory and consulting services pursuant to an Advisory Services Agreement.
 See "Certain Relationships and Related Person Transactions-Advisory Fees."
 The Advisory Services Agreement will be terminated in connection with the consummation of this offering.
 In addition, Cinven is in the business of making investments in companies and may, from time to time, acquire interests in businesses that directly or indirectly compete with our business, as well as businesses that are significant existing or potential customers.
 Cinven may acquire or seek to acquire assets that we seek to acquire and, as a result, those acquisition opportunities may not be available to us or may be more expensive for us to pursue, and as a result, the interests of Cinven may not coincide and may even conflict with the interests of our other shareholders.